-The Audit Committee discussed with the Company's Director of Internal Audit and independent accountants the overall plans for their respective audits, the results of their examinations, their evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.
+The Audit Committee discussed with the independent accountants the overall plans for their audits, the results of their examinations, their evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended April 28, 2007 for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended May 3, 2008 for filing with the Commission.